 There are three ways in which you can access your files online:

-Computer application: By installing drive file stream on the computer.
+- Computer application: By installing the drive file stream on the computer.

 Offline access to files on your drive: